cegeme/iracema/README.rst

-2. We strongly recommend that you create a virtual environment to install the dependencies for iracema, since it is always a good practice to keep project-specific dependencies isolated from your base Python installation.
+2. We strongly recommend that you create a virtual environment to install the dependencies for iracema, since it is always a good practice to keep project-specific dependencies isolated from your base Python installation .
    To install the required dependecies using pip, simply go to the directory where the repository was cloned and type in your command line: